general sensitive skin

 Whether you like it or not, seasonal weather changes will affect your skin care routine.
-As the seasons change from summer to fall, make sure your skin is always at its best by updating your skin care routine accordingly.
+As the seasons change, make sure your skin is always at its best by updating your skin care routine accordingly.
 We’ve rounded up the top ten skin care changes you’ll notice depending on the season, including tips on how to manage these seasonal changes so that your skin will maintain a healthy, sun-kissed glow all year round.

 Table of Contents

 The summer heat is making its presence known!
 So, what does this mean for your skin?
 With every season, your skin changes in response to the weather, so it’s no surprise that you may have noticed your skin reacting differently than usual in the summer heat.
 Make the most of this seasonal transition by being aware of what skin care changes to look out for and what you can do to minimize the damage to your skin.

 We all love a sun-kissed glow, but when it comes to skin care, it always pays to know of what changes your skin will be susceptible to in every season.
 In the winter, it’s all about protecting your skin from drying out, while in the summer, prioritizing sun protection1 is the most important part of maintaining radiant skin.